chunhsienho/CarND-Traffic_Sign_Classifier/writeup_template.md

 | Keep right			| Keep right					|100	|
 | Speed limit (60km/h)	| Slippery Road (60km/h)		|100	|
 | General Caution		| General Caution				|100	|

+The result could be see in the 20 cells

+The y-axis is the softmax probabilities and the x-axis is the label of the traffic